 What if you need to change your windshield?

-When you change your car windshield, you have to order a new air quality certificate.
+If you ever need to change your car windshield, you have to order a new air quality certificate.

 Is Crit’Air exclusively for cars?